Wandle Industrial Museum

-THe Wandle Industrial Museum in Mitcham is a riverside museum reflecting the rich heritage of of the Wandle Valley.
+The Wandle Industrial Museum in Mitcham is a museum reflecting the rich heritage of the Wandle Valley.
 The museum displays evidence which establishes that the River Wandle was, in its day, the most industrialised river in Europe.

-In 1983 the Wandle Industrial Museum was established to help preserve the story of the river and the industries it helped to support.
+In 1983 the Wandle Industrial Museum was founded to preserve the history and heritage of the industries and people of the River Wandle.
 The museum is entirely run by volunteers.

-Exhibitions concentrate on two of the Wandle's better known industries, namely the snuff & tobacco and textile industries.
-The 'Lost Mills of the Wandle' exhibition tells the story of mills founded at Croydon, Carshalton, Mitcham, Merton, Wimbledon and Wandsworth.
-The museum also highlights Merton Priory, and has a display on the Surrey Iron Railway, a horse-drawn toll railway, which opened in 1802.
+Exhibitions concentrate on the Wandle's better known industries, such as the textile industry, leather, and snuff & tobacco.
+The ‘Wandle Mills’ exhibition tells the story of mills founded at Croydon, Carshalton, Mitcham, Merton, Wimbledon and Wandsworth.
+The museum also has a display on the Surrey Iron Railway, a horse-drawn toll railway and first approved by Parliament, which opened in 1803.

 History

-The River Wandle rises in Croydon and Carshalton, and winds for 11 miles to join the Thames at Wandsworth.
-The swiftly flowing water made the Wandle perfect to power waterwheels, and as a result the river has been used since the late Saxon period as a centre for numerous industries.
+The River Wandle rises in Croydon and Carshalton, and winds for 12 miles to join the Thames at Wandsworth.
+The swiftly flowing water made the Wandle perfect to power waterwheels, and as a result the river has been used since the Roman period as a centre for numerous industries.
 First came corn mills, grinding grain for food, then came fulling mills.

 From the 17th century water power was used to make iron, copper, dye, gunpowder, and paper, followed by oils, cloth, and tobacco snuff.
-At the height of its industrial activity the Wandle supported around 50 mills.
-Many of these historic industries are still produced along the Wandle, though they no longer use water power.
+At the height of its industrial activity the Wandle supported over 50 mills.

 The Wandle Industrial Museum has helped create 'The Wandle Trail', a walking and cycling trail that follows the river's course past industrial landmarks and other places of interest.